 D1.
 Data Literacy

-Manage, analyse, and use data to make convincing arguments and informed decisions, in various contexts drawn from real life.
+Manage, analyze, and use data to make convincing arguments and informed decisions, in various contexts drawn from real life.

 Learning Situation: How Water Rich is Canada?